Veil-of-Aether/worldbuilding/Characters/Demon/typhon.md

 # Typhon
+## "Wind Beast"
-Wind Beast, scourge of the Wind Temple
+### Scourge of the Wind Temple

+Typhon takes the form of a sickly goat with wings and has ugly gray hair, with blank eyes.
+This demon was sent to possess Zephyr.